enthought/traits/docs/source/traits_user_manual/internals.rst

 Traits Containers
 -----------------

-Traits has the ability to watch for changes in standard Python containers, specifically lists, dictionaries and sets.
-To achieve this, Traits provides special subclasses of the standard Python classes that can validate elements and can fire trait notifications when the contents change.
+Traits has the ability to watch for changes in standard Python containers: lists, dictionaries and sets.
+To achieve this Traits provides special subclasses of the standard Python classes that can validate elements and can fire trait notifications when the contents change.
 These classes are, respectively, |TraitList|, |TraitDict| and |TraitSet| (not to be confused with the deprecated Trait Handlers of the same names).